 From the above listed vantage points, the manufactured and structural appearance of the Solar Facility would be most obvious in the morning, when the dark-colored solar panels would be upright, averaging approximately eight feet from the ground, at full tilt, facing east.
-At midday, the panels would be less obvious as they would be laying nearly flat.
-At midday, when the panels would be flat, they would average about five feet off the ground.
-In the evening, when the panels would be full tilt and facing west, they would be most obvious along Airport Road and Richards Road.
+At midday, the panels would be less obvious as they are laying nearly flat.
+At midday, when the panels are flat, they would average about five feet off the ground.
+In the evening, when the panels were full tilt and facing west, they would be most obvious along Airport Road and Richards Road.